 Michael De Vlieger

 My awesome wife

-Social media, red wine, the NBA, German automobiles, NPR, French language (my two daughters attend a French language immersion school and I’m trying to learn too), dining out, every kind of pizza in existence except Pizza Shuttle on Marquette’s campus ’cause that stuff was awful.
-I’m a member of the Social Media Avengers, a volunteer group dedicated to helping the St. Louis Area Foodbank spread the word about hunger in St. Louis.
-I am also on the Communications Committee of the Missouri March of Dimes, and the Marketing Committee of the Arts and Education Council of St. Louis.
+Writing, changing the world, social media, red wine, the NBA, German automobiles, NPR, French language (my two daughters attend a French language immersion school and I’m trying to learn too), dining out, every kind of pizza in existence except Pizza Shuttle on Marquette’s campus ’cause that stuff was awful.
+I’m on the board of Beyond Housing, and a member of the Social Media Avengers, a volunteer group dedicated to helping the St. Louis Area Foodbank spread the word about hunger in St. Louis.

 FROM CPA TO AD MAN: HOW I CHANGED CAREERS